rt416/website/content/home/about.md

 +++

 ## **Biography**

-I started my PhD in Machine Learning under Microsoft Research Scholarship in Oct 2015.
-I'm supervised by Daniel C. Alexander at  Centre for Medical Image Computing, UCL and Antonio Criminisi at Microsoft Research Cambridge.
-I am interested in developing machine learning algorithms which are more interpretable and safer to use in the context of medical imaging.
+I’m a Microsoft Research PhD Scholar in the Department of Computer Science, UCL.
+I’m supervised by Daniel C. Alexander of the Centre for Medical Image Computing and Dr Antonio Criminisi of Microsoft Research Cambridge.

+I am interested in developing high-performance algorithms which are more interpretable and safer to use in medical applications.
+I also hold passion for designing methods that can cheaply and reliably enhance the quality of medical image data.
+Our recent work on [Bayesian super-resolution](https://rt416.github.io/publication/biqt-rf/) proposes a method based on probabilistic CNN for enhancing dMR images while providing a reliability metric.

-I have also been working as a consultant for [ThinkSono](https://thinksono.com/) since January 2016.
+I have also had the fortune to work as a technical consultant since January 2016 for a London based start-up, [ThinkSono](https://thinksono.com/), which aims to develop a diagnostic software for detection of Deep Vein Thrombosis (DVT).